StevenTammen/bibledocs.org/content/longer-topical-studies/second-baptist-spring-2023-romans-study/_index.md

 So sin is serious business.
 We do not at all lose our salvation the moment we sin (or anything close to that), but should we ever give ourselves over to it completely, well, the Bible says:

+{{% nt t="esv" p="Corinthians 6:9-10" h="400px" %}}

-{{% scripture p="1 Corinthians 6:9-10 | NIV11" %}}
+{{% scripture-h p="1 Corinthians 6:9-10 | NIV84" %}}

-**9** Or do you not know that wrongdoers will not inherit the kingdom of God?
-Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor men who have sex with men **10** nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God.
+**9** Do you not know that the wicked will not inherit the kingdom of God?
+Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor male prostitutes nor homosexual offenders **10** nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God.
+{{% /scripture-h %}}

+{{% scripture-l p="1 Corinthians 6:9-10 | NIrV" %}}
+**9** Don’t you know that evil people will not receive God’s kingdom?
+Don’t be fooled.
+Those who commit sexual sins will not receive the kingdom.
+Neither will those who worship statues of gods or commit adultery.
+Neither will men who are prostitutes or who commit homosexual acts. **10** Neither will thieves or those who always want more and more.
+Neither will those who are often drunk or tell lies or cheat.
+People who live like that will not receive God’s kingdom.
+{{% /scripture-l %}}

-{{% /scripture %}}
+{{% /nt %}}

 Not inheriting the kingdom of God means not being saved: being subject to the second death.

-##### Sexual sin specifically
+###### Sexual sin specifically {#romans-1-sexual-sin-specifically}

 The passage we just quoted from in 1 Corinthians 6 is quite relevant to our specific context here in Romans 1, for it also goes on to describe the severity of sexual sin specifically:

+{{% nt t="esv" p="Corinthians 6:13-20" h="800px" %}}

-{{% scripture p="1 Corinthians 6:13-20 | NIV11" %}}
+{{% scripture-h p="Corinthians 6:13-20 | NIV84" %}}

-**13** [...]
-The body, however, is not meant for sexual immorality but for the Lord, and the Lord for the body. **14** By his power God raised the Lord from the dead, and he will raise us also. **15** Do you not know that your bodies are members of Christ himself?
+**13** The body is not meant for sexual immorality, but for the Lord, and the Lord for the body. **14** By his power God raised the Lord from the dead, and he will raise us also. **15** Do you not know that your bodies are members of Christ himself?
 Shall I then take the members of Christ and unite them with a prostitute?
 Never! **16** Do you not know that he who unites himself with a prostitute is one with her in body?
-For it is said, “The two will become one flesh.” **17** But whoever is united with the Lord is one with him in spirit.
+For it is said, “The two will become one flesh.” **17** But he who unites himself with the Lord is one with him in spirit.

 **18** Flee from sexual immorality.
-All other sins a person commits are outside the body, but whoever sins sexually, sins against their own body. **19** Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
+All other sins a man commits are outside his body, but he who sins sexually sins against his own body. **19** Do you not know that your body is a temple of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; **20** you were bought at a price.
-Therefore honor God with your bodies.
+Therefore honor God with your body.
+{{% /scripture-h %}}

+{{% scripture-l p="Corinthians 6:13-20 | NIrV" %}}
+**13** [...]
+The body is not meant for sexual sins.
+The body is meant for the Lord.
+And the Lord is meant for the body. **14** By his power God raised the Lord from the dead.
+He will also raise us up.
+**15** Don’t you know that your bodies belong to the body of Christ?
+Should I take what belongs to Christ and join it to a prostitute?
+Never! **16** Don’t you know that when you join yourself to a prostitute, you become one with her in body?
+Scripture says, “The two will become one.”
+(Genesis 2:24) **17** But anyone who is joined to the Lord becomes one with him in spirit.

+**18** Keep far away from sexual sins.
+All the other sins a person commits are outside his body.
+But sexual sins are sins against one’s own body.
+**19** Don’t you know that your bodies are temples of the Holy Spirit?
+The Spirit is in you.
+You have received him from God.
+You do not belong to yourselves. **20** Christ has paid the price for you.
+So use your bodies in a way that honors God.
+{{% /scripture-l %}}

-{{% /scripture %}}
+{{% /nt %}}

-#### Are people "born gay" (verse 28)?
+##### Are people "born gay" (verse 28)? {#romans-1-are-people-born-gay-verse-28}

 We need to be careful and precise when discussing this topic.
 What do I mean by that?
 Well: